 Developing transport infrastructure that would link deposits to global markets remains a challenge.
 Governance challenges, as well as the security situation, pose additional hindrance to the development of the sector.

 The key focus of AEITI's implementation efforts is the preparations for the EITI Report covering Solar Hejri year 1390, i.e. 20 March 2011-21 March 2012.
-Work on the report has begun but is experiencing some delays and the MSG has requested an extension of the reporting deadline.
 Other work streams for 2014 include refreshing the MSG composition and membership, as well as planning for the transitions to the EITI Standard.
+A workplan for 2014 has been produced, but is undergoing some further revisions.

 With the expected increase of revenues, it is significant that the government has committed to publish all mining, oil and gas contracts.
 Over 200 contracts have been published, including the Amu Darya oil, the Qara Zaghan gold and the West Garmak coal contracts.